Ferryman's Seat: History

 Before 1750, The London Bridge was the sole means of crossing the Thames in and out of central London.
 Ferrymen, or "Wherrymen" as they were referred to, would shuttle commuters and commodities in confined water taxis, or "wherries."
-Stone seats lined the bank used as a perches where the drivers could wait for passengers.
+Stone seats lined the bank used as perches where the drivers could wait for passengers.
 It is very likely that notable citizens as William Shakespeare and Samuel Pepys would have been customers and utilized the services of these boatmen.

 Back then, the south side of the Thames was seen as a lawless place filled with brothels (known then as "stews" because they doubled up as steam baths) and theatres.
 As a matter of fact, the seat is on a street called "Bear Gardens" named after the Davies Amphitheatre, the last bear-baiting pit in London.